Goals for Education | Monitoring State Policies

 State Leaders Forum

-South Carolina attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2017: 7
+South Carolina attendees at SREB’s State Leaders Forum in December 2018: 4

-SREB staff met with state department staff in Columbia for two days in November 2017 to advise them on the development of their teacher evaluation system.
+SREB staff met with state department staff in Columbia in November 2018 to advise them on the development of their teacher evaluation system.
 SREB conducted focus groups with district administrators, principals and teachers.
-SREB produced a report for state department staff that shared site visit and focus group findings, as well as recommendations for improving the implementation of the state’s educator effectiveness strategy.
+SREB produced a report in January 2019 that shares site visit and focus group findings, as well as recommendations for improving the implementation of the state’s educator effectiveness strategy.

-SREB produced the following resources for South Carolina leaders during the last 12 months:
+SREB produced the following resources for South Carolina leaders over the past year:

 School Is My Happy Place, May 2018, which showcases the innovative strategies used to develop a positive school culture at an elementary school in central Florida.